LANAP Laser Gum Surgery Offered by Periodontist in Kingwood TX

 Tooth loss and gum abscesses are two complications you may experience if your gums suffer inflammation.
-Bacteria related to plaque buildup triggers those two conditions.
+Bacteria related to plaque buildup trigger those two conditions.
 Fortunately, LANAP laser gum surgery is now offered by your periodontist in Kingwood, TX.

 Although conventional surgery option still exists, most patients are now turning to the less invasive, LANAP protocol, for periodontitis treatment.
 This preference for newer technology stems from its effectiveness and efficiency.